arungudelli/angularjswiki/content/en/angular/how-to-remove-an-element-from-array-in-angular-or-typescript/index.md

 ```

 But the disadvantage of this method is delete operator sets the array element to undefined.

+So it's better to use array slice function.

 ## Using Array Splice function